-The Permeability of Soils Explained
+The Permeability of Soil Explained

 by Dr. Kasia Zamara, on July 09, 2024

 The presence of water affects the properties of the soil it encounters.
 The permeability of a soil is the capacity of the soil to allow water to pass through it.
 Soil permeability is usually represented by the coefficient of permeability (k), where k is the rate of flow of water per unit area of soil when under a unit hydraulic gradient.
 This is an important measure for any engineering structure located on, in, or under the soil since this will impact the soil strength and stresses.
-For soils we are usually concerned with water flow.
+For soils, we are usually concerned with water flow.
 The rate of flow per unit area is referred to as permeability, or sometimes as hydraulic conductivity.

-Leakage rates through earth dams or storage ponds clearly relate to the soil permeability, but the settlement and stability of embankments are also highly dependent upon foundation soil permeability.
+Leakage rates through earth dams or storage ponds clearly relate to soil permeability, but the settlement and stability of embankments are also highly dependent upon foundation soil permeability.
 The effectiveness of side drains along a haul road will also depend upon the permeability of the subgrade soil.

 Low-soil-permeability-(1).jpg

 Soils are made up of particles with interconnecting voids in between.
 These voids can be filled with air or water.
 If all voids are filled with water, the soil is said to be saturated.
-If only a proportion of the voids are water filled, the soil is said to be partially saturated.
+If only a proportion of the voids are water-filled, the soil is said to be partially saturated.
 Water does not pass through soil particles; it flows through the voids between particles.
 Water can pass through these interconnecting voids when a pressure difference exists due to a difference in water level (hydraulic head), or from the suction of plant roots as an effect of transpiration.
 The shape and texture of the particles, the relative volume of voids in the soil (voids ratio) and the degree of saturation all influence permeability.
 Compaction will clearly have an influence, as it reduces the voids ratio of the soil.

 Stratification of the soil also influences permeability.
 Where soils are built up in layers, during construction or by deposition, it is likely that permeability will be greater horizontally than vertically across the layer boundaries.